renovatebot/renovate/lib/manager/travis/readme.md

 ```

 Due to this, major updates for Travis are disabled by default.
-If you enable them and use a version matrix, then you will likely need to manually fix any major update PRs raised by Renovate.
-You can enable them this way in config:
+If you enable major updates and use a version matrix, then you will likely need to manually fix any major update PRs raised by Renovate.
+You can major updates them this way in config:

 ```json
 {